milesj/rut/docs/matchers.md

 expect(root).toContainNode('Rut'); // true
 ```

-And when checking elements, it will compare the component type and props for shallow equality.
+And when checking elements, it will compare the component type and props for deep equality.

 ```tsx
 const { root } = render(